Cotham Church

 Cotham Church is a Gothic Revival style church in Cotham, Bristol, England.
 Since 1975, it has been a Church of England parish church known as the Church of St Saviour with St Mary or simply as Cotham Parish Church.

 History

+Highbury Chapel

-Cotham Church was originally Highbury Congregational Chapel, built in 1842 and completed in 1843.
+Cotham Church was originally Highbury Congregational Chapel, built in 1842 and opened on 6 July 1843, on land donated by Richard Ash.
 The architect was William Butterfield and this was his first commission, obtained through his family's connection with William Day Wills of the tobacco firm W. D. & H. O. Wills.

-The church's apse, tower, south transept and school were added in 1863 by Edward William Godwin.
-The large stone low in the enclosing wall along Cotham Road is part of Bewell's Cross, which marked the boundary of the city until the nineteenth century.
+Henry Overton Wills II, was Principal Deacon of the chapel during the mid-19th century.
+The exact location seems to have been chosen in part because its association with the 'Marian Martyrs' who were burned to death for heresy near the site during the 1550s.
+There is a memorial to them on the exterior north wall of the church and another inside.